wentingjiang2022/advanced_analytics_kul/README.md

 #### File structure
 `spark_streaming_saving.ipynb`:  A simple Spark Streaming script that saves the reviews in order to build our historical dataset
-`merge_export_csvfile.ipynb`: To combine the text files from subdirectories and construct a dataset in CSV format
+`merge_export_csvfile.ipynb`: To combine the text files from subdirectories and construct a dataset in CSV format `spark_streaming_model_construct_predicting_original_dataset.ipynb`: A notebook that demonstrates the construction and deployment of a Spark streaming model for predicting on an original dataset.
+`spark_streaming_model_construct_predicting_balanced_dataset.ipynb`: A notebook that demonstrates the construction and deployment of a Spark streaming model for predicting on an balanced dataset.

 ## 4️⃣ Graph Analytics on Twitch Data